vboyev-MSFT/defender-docs/defender-endpoint/mtd.md

 ### Deploy

 The following table summarizes how to deploy Microsoft Defender for Endpoint on Android and iOS.
-For detailed documentation, see
+For detailed documentation, see the following articles:

 - [Overview of Microsoft Defender for Endpoint on Android](microsoft-defender-endpoint-android.md), and
 - [Overview of Microsoft Defender for Endpoint on iOS](microsoft-defender-endpoint-ios.md)